Rational self-maps of projective surfaces with a regular iterate: Introduction

+As illustrated by Example \ref{ex:prod}, the hypothesis ruling out invariant fibrations is necessary.
+We thank Serge Cantat for pointing out this example.

 \begin{remark} The answer to Question \ref{question:boundIterate} is also positive when \(X = \mathbb{A}^1\).
-It is well known that if a rational function over a field of characteristic \(0\) has a regular iterate—i.e., a polynomial iterate—then its second iterate must already be regular (see \cite[Section 4.1]{Bea91}).
-In arbitrary characteristic, \cite{Sil96} provides a complete classification of rational functions with polynomial iterates. \end{remark} \begin{remark} We note that Theorem \ref{thm:more-precise} also shows that there is a uniform bound for the number of iterations of an eventually regular self-map of a surface to become regular under the assumption that the surface is smooth and projective.
+It is well known that if a rational function of degree at least 2 over a field of characteristic \(0\) has a regular iterate—i.e., a polynomial iterate—then its second iterate must already be regular (see \cite[Section 4.1]{Bea91}).
+In arbitrary characteristic, \cite{Sil96} provides a complete classification of rational functions with polynomial iterates. \end{remark} \begin{remark} We note that Theorem \ref{thm:more-precise} also shows that there is a uniform bound (not depending on $X$) for the number of iterations of an eventually regular self-map to become regular under the assumption that $X$ is a smooth projective surface.
 So, one could naturally rephrase Question \ref{question:boundIterate} asking for a uniform bound depending on the dimension of $X$ only. \end{remark}

 It turns out that if a dominant rational self-map $\Phi$ of a projective variety $X$ is not regular itself but has an iterate $\Phi^k$ that is regular and non-invertible, then there must exist a subvariety $W$ of $X$ that is totally invariant under $\Phi^k$ that is $\Phi^{-k}(W) = W$.
 More precisely, in the case of projective surfaces, we have the next proposition which is the analog of \cite[Proposition 1.2]{BGR} and will be instrumental in our proofs.